Humanoidear/Outdated_Cleanexxed/README.md

 - Open Dolphin
 - Locate the "Config" button on the top bar and click on it.
 - On the new menu that just popped up, head over to the "Interface" tab and click the slider menu next to "Theme" (the bar).
-- If everything on the previous guide was done correctly, you should be able to see your new theme/s there, now click it, and have fun ^^.
+- If everything on the previous guide was done correctly, you should be able to see your new theme/s there, now click it, and you'll have a brand-spanking new theme to gaze at for hours... or at least until you decide what to play ^^.

 <br/>